WICG/webcomponents/proposals/HTML-Imports-and-ES-Modules.md

 Once the [`<script type="module">`](https://github.com/whatwg/html/pull/443) support ships in the browsers, the native [ES](https://tc39.github.io/ecma262/) Modules support will come to the Web Platform.
 Now seems like a good time to consider what this means for [HTML Imports](http://w3c.github.io/webcomponents/spec/imports/).
 Here are a couple of thoughts and rough ideas.

+## Use Cases

+*Package a component.* Web components comprise HTML, script, styles, images and other resources.
+They can be developed independently and composed in the DOM with custom elements and shadow DOM.
+For this reason it makes sense to keep the markup, styles, etc. of a component together.
+Web components should be convenient to pull in.
+Web components may depend on other components.
+Because they may also depend on script libraries the method of loading should be harmonized with ES modules.
+ES modules alone are not sufficient ES modules are not a good vehicle for markup and styles which can be parsed, etc. while streaming from the network.

+Components should be efficient to load, however efficient loading is not unique to components.
+So we consider the idea of keeping a component's related resources together a different problem to Web Packaging, HTTP/2, etc.

+## Requirements

+* Efficient to load and instantiate.
+It should be possible to asynchronously process HTML and preload dependent resources.
+It is OK to assume HTTP/2.
+* Mixed resources: HTML, CSS, script inline.
+Also resources out-of-line.
+* HTML markup in the module does not appear in the main document; CSS does not apply in the main document.
+This is analogous to template.
+Script should run and have access to the DOM of the module, though, because that's the way to set up web components.
+* Integrated with ES module loading: ES modules can depend on HTML modules and vice versa.
+* Run script.
+Script can get access to the components' HTML and CSS.
+* Run custom elements.
+For example, a declarative syntax could be built out of custom elements so you'd want those elements to "run".

 ## Naive Integration

 As currently designed, HTML Imports appear to *Just Work* with ES Modules.